rajgoel/course-machine-learning/01-lecture/slides.md

 ## Deep learning

-Deep Learning (DL) is a subfield of machine learning that uses **artificial neural networks** with **multiple layers** to automatically learn from data.
+Deep learning (DL) is a subfield of machine learning that uses **artificial neural networks** with **multiple layers** to automatically learn from data.

 ---

 ### Artificial neural networks

-An artificial neural network (ANNs) is a computational model inspired by the structure and functions of biological neural networks.
+An artificial neural network (ANN) is a computational model inspired by the structure and functions of biological neural networks.
+It consists of:

-An ANN consists of:

 - **Artificial neurons:** Each neuron receives input signals, processes them, and produces an output signal.
-- **Edges:** Connections between neurons carry signals of varying intensity.
+- **Edges:** Connections between neurons carrying signals of varying intensity.

 ---

 ## Artificial neurons

-Artificial neurons have an activation value that is calculated with an *activation function* that uses the input of connected neurons.
+Artificial neurons have an activation value that is calculated with an **activation function** that uses the input of connected neurons.

 <table class="stretch">
 <tr>